localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 TODO

-## Debugging your networking configuration
+## Step 4: debugging your networking configuration

 The final part of this networking initiative was to provide a way for you to debug your networking configuration.
 We released a tool: [https://github.com/localstack/localstack-docker-debug](https://github.com/localstack/localstack-docker-debug) that provides advice for users who are facing connectivity issues.